-"Mini-grids powered by decentralised renewable energy (DRE), and operated by distributed energy service companies (DESCOs), which provide a utility-like service on a for-pro t basis, can offer a long-term, solution for the underserved, which can expand rapidly and easily along with demand.
+"Mini-grids powered by decentralised renewable energy (DRE), and operated by distributed energy service companies (DESCOs), which provide a utility-like service on a for-profit basis, can offer a long-term solution for the underserved, which can expand rapidly and easily along with demand.
 DRE-powered mini-grids are quickly deployed and reasonably priced.
 Furthermore, if done in the right way, such mini-grids can be integrated with the main grid at a later date.
 Equally significant, DRE power is environmentally cleaner than coal – or diesel-generated alternatives."

 Current plans to provide “Power for All” in India via the country’s utility or distribution companies (known as discoms), through main-grid extension and utility-scale generation projects, are largely polluting, slow to build, and expensive.
 The central utility grid is 70% coal-powered, and the proportion of fossil fuels is still expected to be greater than 50% of the energy mix in 2040, despite high targets for renewable-energy generation capacity and heavy investment in it.